 - In-vitro fertilization

-For post-partum VTEs, risk factors included:
+For post-partum VTEs, risk factors include:

 - Emergency c-sections